LPMP/LPMP/doc/Lifted-Disjoint-Paths.md

 ```
 ./lifted_disjoint_paths_text_input --help
 ```
 In case of running the solver from python, you provide the parameters and their values in an array of strings.
-See `solveFromVectors.py` for the an example.
+See `solveFromVectors.py` for an example.

 ### File format
 In case of running from command line, you have to provide several input files.
 The main input file `inputFile.txt` passed to the solver as the command line argument has the following structure: